 You may find the very thought of casino licensing authorities to be a little on the dull side, but disregarding the importance of these gambling regulators and player protection institutions could be a costly mistake.
 There are undoubtedly disreputable online casinos out there, and players need to be mindful of the shady practices that some less than honest operators employ.

-We can talk about that later but for now, let’s take a look at the most common licencing authorities that you will come across.
+We can talk about that later but for now, let’s take a look at the most common licensing authorities that you will come across.

 Maltese Gaming Authority (MGA) – an independent, regulator who is responsible for both online and offline gaming in Malta.